spinnaker/spinnaker.github.io/guides/developer/provider-setups/aws-dev-setup.md

 ...
 ```

-It's likely that there is another exception that has occurred when clouddriver started up (that can be found near the top of the log file).
-This means that clouddriver failed to start up successfully, and you will see this stacktrace in the logs for every second (or the defined the polling frequency) that clouddriver is running with the initial exception.
+It's likely that there is another exception that has occurred when Clouddriver started up (that can be found near the top of the log file).
+This means that Clouddriver failed to start up successfully, and you will see this stacktrace in the logs for every second (or the defined the polling frequency) that clouddriver is running with the initial exception.

 * Check the top of the log file (if the file is too large, you can use the `head` command to check the top of the file):
 ```
 head -{number of lines} {log file}
-# For instance, if you're looking up the first 1000 lines of the clouddriver log file.
+# For instance, if you're looking up the first 1000 lines of the Clouddriver log file.
 head -1000 dev/spinnaker/logs/clouddriver.log
 ```
 * The first exception that you see (e.g., failed API call or authentication issue) is likely the root cause.